 - Slice your apples thin.
 This way they cook into your batter for a creamy texture without too much of a bite.

 - Instant Pot Apple Cake

 - Maple Pecan Bars With Sea Salt

 - Ginger Cassava Cake

 - Instant Pot Mango Cheesecake

-So the next time you're looking for an indulgent and deliciously filling breakfast, make some delightful German Apple Pancakes!
+So the next time you're looking for an indulgent and deliciously filling breakfast, make a delightful German Apple Pancake!
 Make sure to share this recipe with your friends on Pinterest if you enjoyed it!